 - A. Federal law prohibits the trafficking and illegal possession of controlled substances as outlined in 21 U.S. Code Section 841 and 21 U.S. Code Section 844.
-Penalty for Violation: Depending on the amount possessed, first offense maximum penalties for trafficking marijuana range from five years' imprisonment with a \$250,000 fine to imprisonment for life with a \$10 million fine for an individual, and from five years imprisonment with a \$10 million fine to imprisonment for life with a \$10 million fine to imprisonment for life with a \$50 million fine if not an individual.
-Also depending on the amount possessed, first offense maximum penalties for trafficking Class I and Class II controlled substances (methamphetamine, heroin, cocaine, cocaine base, PCP, LSD, fentanyl analogue) range from five years' imprisonment with a \$50 million fine to imprisonment for life with a \$10 million fine for an individual, and from five years' imprisonment with a \$50 million fine to imprisonment for life with a \$10 million fine for an individual, and from five years' imprisonment with a \$50 million fine to imprisonment for life with a \$10 million fine for an individual, and from five years' imprisonment with a \$25 million fine to imprisonment of life with a \$10 million fine for an individual, and from five years' imprisonment with a \$25 million fine to imprisonment of life with a \$10 million fine if not an individual.
-First offense penalties for simple possession, 21 U.S. Code Section 844, range from at most one years' imprisonment or at least a \$1,000, fine or both; to at most 20 years' imprisonment and a fine of at least \$1,000. - B. The most current and complete information regarding federal penalties for drug trafficking can be found at U.S. DEA Drugs of Abuse, Federal Trafficking Penalties. - C. Disclaimer - 1.
-This information is provided as a general summary of the major applicable laws.
-Laws frequently are amended and reinterpreted, and the application of law to specific situations generally requires an analysis of all of the facts and circumstances.
-This information should not be substituted for specific legal advice. - 2.
-If you are charged with a crime it is a good idea to seek advice of an attorney.
-Updates to these laws generally are reflected on the websites mentioned here, but individuals ultimately are responsible for knowing the laws.
-This information should not be substituted for specific legal advice. - 3.
-Spartanburg Methodist College policies and rules are campus behavior and safety standards that may result in sanctions, educational outcomes, or penalties that are independent of any criminal considerations. - 4.
-Violation of the laws referenced previously also may be a violation of the Spartanburg Methodist College Student Conduct and could result in sanctions.
-It also should be noted that the College's expectations for appropriate behavior are higher than those under the law.
+Penalty for Violation: Depending on the amount possessed, first offense maximum penalties for trafficking marijuana range from five years' imprisonment with a \$250,000 fine to imprisonment for life with a \$10 million fine for an individual, and from five years imprisonment with a \$1million fine to imprisonment for life with a \$50 million fine if not an individual.
+Also depending on the amount possessed, first offense maximum penalties for trafficking Class I and Class II controlled substances (methamphetamine, heroin, cocaine, cocaine base, PCP, LSD, fentanyl analogue) range from five years' imprisonment with a \$5 million fine to imprisonment for life with a \$10 million fine for an individual, and from five years' imprisonment with a \$25 million fine to imprisonment for life with a \$50 million fine if not an individual.
+First offense penalties for simple possession, 21 U.S. Code Section 844, range from at most one years' imprisonment or at least a \$1,000, fine or both; to at most 20 years' imprisonment and a fine of at least \$1,000. - B. The most current and complete information regarding federal penalties for drug trafficking can be found at U.S. DEA Drugs of Abuse, Federal Trafficking Penalties.